 Understanding this difference will enable you to understand this very different data structure paradigm.
 For example, Cypher Query Language (CQL) is using the MATCH operator apply pattern you’re looking for.
 In the table below I demonstrate the difference between a regular SQL query and CQL.

 Parsing through data records

-To sum up graph analysis and it’s analytical tools are very beneficial for any data explorist and data scientist.
-You might be more effective in your work by being able to work with, or at least understand concepts and the different paradigm of graphs.
-Now you have been introduced to graphs, looked at their purpose and use cases, seen the drawbacks and advantages of instantiated and highly relational data, and learnt a bit of the technical side of graph databases.
+To sum up, graph analysis and its analytical tools are very beneficial for any data explorist and data scientist.
+You may become more effective in your work by being able to work with, or at least understand concepts and the different paradigm of graphs or social networks.
+In this blog, you have been introduced to graphs, looked at their purpose and use cases, seen the drawbacks and advantages of instantiated and highly relational data, and learnt a bit of the technical side of graph databases.
 I hope you will be more aware of your available toolkit while solving new and unknown challenges.